tzk66677/5000-Project/README.md

 ## Controls

 * **Mouse:** Click on in-text links or on-screen buttons to choose actions.
+* **Profile Button**: Click the 'Profile' button in the sidebar to view character profiles.

 *Enjoy your journey through the intrigues of the Qing court!*